tlauffs/CALVIN-SkillGPT/README.md

 ## Visulizations
-To train and evaluate the captioning model 2 juypter notebooks are provided:

 * `visualizations.ipynb` can be used tro generate various visualizations of the CALVIN dataset
-* results of these can be found in * `captioning/visualizations`
+* results of these can be found in `captioning/visualizations`

 ## Results
 Results of losses of different models can be found in `captioning/results`